deepchecks/deepchecks/docs/source/user-guide/vision/supported_tasks_and_formats.rst

     In order to properly function, in addition for the data being in the correct format, the data must also be loaded in a **shuffled** manner.

+We will first describe the formats which are common for all tasks, and then describe the label and prediction formats which vary between tasks.

 Common Formats
 ==============
 Batch General Format
 --------------------
-Each batch, which is the output the :doc:`batch loader </user-guide/vision/vision_data_class>`, required to be a :class:`dictionary <deepchecks.vision.vision_data.utils.BatchOutputFormat>` with keys for each provided data input: images, labels and so on.
+Each batch, which is the output of the :doc:`batch loader </user-guide/vision/vision_data_class>`, is required to be a :class:`dictionary <deepchecks.vision.vision_data.utils.BatchOutputFormat>` with keys for each provided data input: images, labels, predictions and image identifiers.
-Since each data input represent multiple samples, all data inputs are expected to be provided as either an iterable in which each entry represent a single sample or as a high dimension array or tensor in which the first dimension is the number of samples.
+Since each data input represents multiple samples, all data inputs are expected to be provided as either an iterable in which each entry represents a single sample, or as a high dimension array or tensor in which the first dimension is the number of samples.

 Image Format